Robertson lifts Stars to 5-4 overtime win against Blackhawks

 Miro Heiskanen had a goal and an assist for Dallas (23-19-14), which had dropped six of seven.
 Joe Pavelski, Jason Dickinson and Joel Kiviranta also scored, and Jake Oettinger made 19 saves.

+“There’s a lot of pride in that room, and it was good to see us battle back tonight for sure,” Pavelski said.
+“Pretty fun game to play in.”

 The Stars controlled play for most of the night, finishing with a 50-23 advantage in shots on goal.
-But they trailed 4-2 before Kiviranta and Dickinson scored 1:54 apart midway through the third.
+But they trailed 4-2 before Kiviranta and Dickinson scored 1:54 apart midway through the third period.

 Radek Faksa received a double minor for high-sticking late in regulation, but Dallas killed off the penalty.
 Jamie Benn then had a shot that trickled past Blackhawks goaltender Collin Delia, and Robertson knocked it home for his 17th on the year.

+It was Dallas’ 20th game that went beyond regulation, and it finished with an NHL-high 14 losses in those situations.

+“It’s kind of a neat thing to finally overcome that and win the last game in overtime,” Robertson said, “but it’s kind of a weird feeling to go back in the locker room, you just won the game, but the season is over.
+So it’s mixed feelings right now.”

 Delia made 45 stops and Alex DeBrincat extended his goal-scoring streak to seven in a row, but Chicago (24-26-6) finished the season with seven losses in its last nine games.
-DeBrincat, Dylan Strome, Pius Suter and Vinnie Hinostroza each had a goal and an assist
+DeBrincat, Dylan Strome, Pius Suter and Vinnie Hinostroza each had a goal and an assist.

 DeBrincat and Suter helped Chicago get off to a fast start in just its second game of the season with a crowd at the United Center.